EAllaucaD/perl-app-hw/Readme.md

 This is an important message related to the project.
 Please read it carefully before proceeding.

-- **Main Dep:** [In this branch, you can see the deploy with Render and Go].
+- **Dep Branch:** [In this branch, you can see the deploy with Render and Go].

-# Hello world with Go
+# Hello world with GO

-A basic go project that prints a "Hello World."
+In this project, you can view a project made in GO that prints a hello world message and the author's name.

 ### Built With